 5. Getting psyched out by your opponents

-Yes, poker is a psychological game, however, it will not help your game strategy if you get psyched out by your opponents.
-You should do your best to not allow anyone to get in your head as this will leave you vulnerable, and ultimately lead you to make bad decisions.
-Some pros use this as a tactic to get the upper hand over their opponents.
+Yes, poker is a psychological game, and some pros try to psyche out their opponents as a tactic to get the upper hand; however, it will not help your game strategy if you allow anyone to get into your head, as this will leave you vulnerable, and ultimately lead you to make bad decisions.

 6. Bluffing too much

-Bluffing is a great strategy to have but you should avoid overusing it.
-The more you bluff, the more your opponents will expect you to do it, and it will lose its intended effect.
+Having said that, bluffing is a great strategy to have, but it’s not the only trick to have up your sleeve (so to speak,) so you should avoid overusing it.
+This is because the more you bluff, the more your opponents will expect you to do it, and it will lose its intended effect.

 7. Sticking to your plan and failing to adjust to other players

-You should learn how to adapt to various poker situations.
-It won’t help to do everything in your power to stick to your gameplan.
-The dynamics will change throughout the game and you never know what your opponents will be like.
-If you’re comfortable with deviating from your gameplan, the way you approach the game will be more relaxed and open to all the possibilities that could occur, and you’ll also be ready to take on any challenge presented.
+For this reason, it won’t help to be a perfectionist when it comes to your game plan.
+The reality is that the dynamics will change throughout the proceedings and you’ll never know for sure what your opponents are going to do.
+If you’re comfortable with deviating from your game plan, the way you approach the action will be more relaxed and open to all the possibilities that could occur, and you’ll also be ready to take on any challenge presented.